Shaive/Archieved-Email-data-analysis-using-python/README.txt

 if there are new messages and then quickly retrieve those messages and add them to content.sqlite.

-The content.sqlite data is pretty raw, with an innefficient data model, and not compressed.
+The content.sqlite data is pretty raw, with an inefficient data model, and not compressed.
 This is intentional as it allows you to look at content.sqlite to debug the process.
 It would be a bad idea to run any queries against this database as they would be slow.